patrickerg/to-do-app/README.md

 - **React**: Front-end JavaScript framework for building the user interface.
 - **TypeScript**: Superset of JavaScript that adds static typing to the project.
 - **CSS**: Custom styling for a modern and clean user interface.
-- **GitHub Pages**: Deployed to GitHub Pages for easy sharing and hosting.